 While the full specialization costs $49/month for complete access, if you don’t want the projects or certification you are able to search for the individual courses and when you click the “Enroll Now” button choose “audit the course” to get access to most of the course content.

 The Salford Business School in Manchester, England did a pilot for a Massive Open Online Course (MOOC) a couple years ago and they’ve posted the videos and course materials on their website.

 Their Search and Social Media Marketing for International Business course will help you develop your professional online identity and use search engine optimization and social media marketing tactics and strategy to build an online audience.

 - Use of social media for international business development

 - Monitoring and reporting

-Get a “diploma” in Social Media Marketing in just 15-20 hours with this free course provided by online course provider ALISON.
-It explains the use of email marketing, affiliate marketing, using social media tools such as Twitter, podcasting and blogging, and how to create a successful Facebook page.
+Get a “diploma” in Social Media Marketing in just 15-20 hours with this free, ad-funded course provided by online course provider ALISON.
+It explains the use of email marketing, affiliate marketing, Facebook marketing, and how to use social media tools such as Twitter, podcasting and blogging.

 - Introduction to Web sites